Two people look at an aluminium jelly fish sculpture and an abstract wire sculpture on the beach at sunset

 Castaways Photo Competition

-• First Place $150 five-course degustation for two at award-winning Rustico Tapas and Wine Bar
+• First Place $138 five course degustation for two at award-winning Rustico Tapas and Wine Bar

 Accessibility

-• Beach wheelchairs and walkers were available for loan free of charge at the Information Tent in Churchill Park.
+• One Sandcruiser beach wheelchair and two beach walkers are available in limited supply for free loan at the Information Tent in Churchill Park.
+Photo ID required.

-• Beach access matting was in place for the duration of Castaways for wheelchair and pram access to most artworks exhibited on the beach.
+• Beach access matting will be in place for the duration of Castaways for wheelchair and pram access to most artworks exhibited on the beach.

 • A Changing Places facility, accessible bathrooms specifically designed for people with high support needs, is available at Churchill Park.

-• People with disability, along with their friends, and family, were invited to attend a free Tactile Tour of Castaways conducted by DADAA.
+• People with disability, along with their friends, and family, are invited to attend a free Tactile Tour of Castaways conducted by DADAA.

 Education Activity Sheets

-Fun activity sheets were available to download for an educational and interactive experience with the Castaways Sculpture Awards.
-Free printouts were also available at the Information Tent at the Rockingham Foreshore.
+Fun activity sheets are available to download for an educational and interactive experience with the Castaways Sculpture Awards.
+Free printouts are also available at the Information Tent at the Rockingham Foreshore.

 The Education Activity Sheets were suitable for the below age groups: